epfml/getting-started/docs/faq.md

 <details>
 <summary><i> My job is shown as "Pending" since quite some time.
 Why? </i> </summary>
-Make sure that you have requested the correct resources (CPU, memory, GPU, etc.) and that you are not exceeding the limits of the cluster.
+It might just be that the cluster is busy and you need to wait a bit.
+However, always make sure that you have requested the correct resources (CPU, memory, GPU, etc.) and that you are not exceeding the limits of the cluster.
 For example, if you launched the csub script with a node type such as "G10", but you are on RCP, the job will not start because the node type does not exist on RCP.
-Otherwise, it might just be that the cluster is busy and you need to wait a bit.
 See the question below.
 </details>

 ---